docxology/cohereants/markdown/10_symbols_glossary.md

  - **Glomerulus (plural: glomeruli)**: Spheroidal neuropil compartment in the AL where ORN axons synapse with projection neurons and local interneurons; often tuned to receptor families or vibrational features

 ### Electromagnetic Theory and Infrared Detection
-- **Infrared (IR)**: Electromagnetic radiation with wavelengths longer than visible light (0.7-1000 μm)
+- **Infrared (IR)**: Electromagnetic radiation with wavelengths longer than visible light (0.7-1000 μm), invisible to human eyes but detectable by specialized sensors
-- **Mid-infrared (MIR)**: IR radiation in the 2-25 μm range, corresponding to molecular vibrational modes
+- **Mid-infrared (MIR)**: IR radiation in the 2-25 μm range, corresponding to molecular vibrational modes and fundamental for chemical sensing applications
-- **Far-infrared (FIR)**: IR radiation in the 25-1000 μm range, corresponding to rotational and low-frequency vibrational modes
+- **Far-infrared (FIR)**: IR radiation in the 25-1000 μm range, corresponding to rotational and low-frequency vibrational modes, also known as thermal infrared
-- **Near-infrared (NIR)**: IR radiation in the 0.7-2 μm range, just beyond visible light
+- **Near-infrared (NIR)**: IR radiation in the 0.7-2 μm range, just beyond visible light, commonly used in spectroscopy and optical communications
 - **Dielectric**: A material that can be polarized by an electric field and supports electromagnetic wave propagation
 - **Waveguide**: A structure that guides electromagnetic waves along a specific path with minimal loss
 - **Resonator**: A device or structure that oscillates at specific frequencies, amplifying signals at resonant frequencies
 - **Quality Factor (Q)**: A measure of resonator performance, defined as the ratio of stored energy to energy lost per cycle

 ### Spectroscopy and Molecular Properties
-- **Vibrational Theory**: The hypothesis that olfaction works by detecting molecular vibrations rather than molecular shape
+- **Vibrational Theory**: The hypothesis that olfaction works by detecting molecular vibrations in the infrared spectrum rather than molecular shape, providing a mechanism for odor recognition at the quantum mechanical level
-- **Emission Spectrum**: The range of wavelengths of electromagnetic radiation emitted by a substance when excited
+- **Emission Spectrum**: The range of wavelengths of electromagnetic radiation emitted by a substance when excited, characteristic of the energy level transitions in the material
-- **Absorption Spectrum**: The range of wavelengths absorbed by a substance, complementary to emission spectra
+- **Absorption Spectrum**: The range of wavelengths absorbed by a substance, complementary to emission spectra and determined by the molecular structure and bonding
-- **Transmission Window**: A range of wavelengths where the atmosphere is relatively transparent to electromagnetic radiation
+- **Transmission Window**: A range of wavelengths where the atmosphere is relatively transparent to electromagnetic radiation, allowing for long-range signal propagation
 - **Deuteration**: The replacement of hydrogen atoms with deuterium (heavy hydrogen) in molecules, affecting vibrational frequencies
 - **Enantiomers**: Mirror-image forms of the same molecule that may have different olfactory properties
 - **FRET**: Förster Resonance Energy Transfer; energy transfer between molecules through dipole-dipole interactions